 Contact hoursProfessional associations, boards, societies and organizations require their professional members to maintain their skills up-to-date.
 Our office will provide contact hours and a certificate of completion.
 However, it is the responsibility of the participant to secure CEU’s from their governing organization.

-- For basic administration, registration, payment, certificates, and other inquries, call our offices at 210-458-2411 or send an email to email@example.com
+- For basic administration, registration, payment, certificates, and other inquires, call our offices at 210-458-2411 or send an email to firstname.lastname@example.org

 - Courses are instructed by Dr. John Merrifield.
 For information on the course, please contact Dr. John Merrifield at John.Merrifield@utsa.edu